My Favourite Audiobooks

 Read by Aaron Egerton

 I’m biased about this audiobook because I loved Rocketman in which Taron Egerton played Elton John, but he did do a great job of narrating Elton’s autobiography.
 Not only that, but Taron actually sings some portion’s of Elton’s songs and it sounds great.
-Not to mention the accents of the various cast of characters in Elton’s life, many of whom we are all know and therefore recognise their voices.
-It was a fantastically produced audiobook and one I’d happily listen too again.
+Not to mention the accents of the various cast of characters in Elton’s life, many of whom we all know and therefore recognise their voices.
+It was a fantastically produced audiobook and one I’d happily listen to again.

 The Children Act by Ian McEwan